iGEMMarburg/timelapse/README.md

 the `create_timelapse.py` script by updating the respective global variables.
 Additionally, the script includes global variables to control the time between each photo and the hours during which no pictures should be taken.
+To enable techniques such as focus stacking, the script also allows multiple images to be taken at a given time with different focus distances.

 ## Running the Timelapse